 The Essex system of study ("sabbatical") leave means that I have taught a wide range of subjects over the years, at both undergraduate and postgraduate levels.
-Subjects I've lectured include (in no particular order): computer vision; digital signal processing; real-time computing; C, C++, Java, Tcl/Tk; software engineering; parallel and distributed computing; human-computer interaction; operating systems; computer networking; computer security; and communication skills.
+Subjects I've lectured include (in no particular order): computer vision; digital signal processing; real-time computing; high-performance computing; C, C++, Java, Python, Tcl/Tk; software engineering; parallel and distributed computing; human-computer interaction; operating systems; computer networking; computer security; and communication skills.

 My current teaching commitments are:

 - CE866: Python Programming

 I have been active in course and curriculum development right from my early days as an academic, when I had scripting languages form part of our programming and software engineering offerings; I suspect we were one of the first institutions to do this.
 I developed my School's popular MSc degrees in Computer and Information Networks and in Computer Security and conceived much of their content.
 I had major involvement in what is now our undergraduate degree in the area of Computer Games, and introduced our undergraduate degree in Computer and Network Security.
 In the early days of CSEE, I made significant changes to the way in which all the School's MSc degrees operate, as well as introducing some new degrees and rationalising others.

 I lecture on the annual EPSRC Summer School on Computer Vision, which I dreamt up in the early 1990s with Bernard Buxton and ran for a number of years.
 I have also organised a student papers conference for the BMVA, in which papers are written, presented and reviewed by research students.